 - Look for a model with a laser guide that aligns with the drill point using crosshair lines on the workpiece.
 The laser guide allows for pinpoint drilling

-Drill presses come with a variety of features and accessories which greatly impacts their cost.
+Drill presses come with a variety of features and accessories that greatly impact their cost.
 Smaller benchtop drill presses can start as low as $40 ā $50 and can be found on eBay, Amazon, or your local hardware store.

 For larger drill presses with more features like a JET, prices go up to $10,000 and beyond.
 Just like with a milling machine or router, you can expect to get what you pay for.